- CLASS: Reptilia (Reptiles)

 The San Diego Zoo has one of the largest colonies of Galápagos tortoises in the world.
 We have had these giants in our collection since 1928, making them the oldest residents in the Zoo.
 That’s the year when Charles Townsend of the New York Zoological Society began his efforts to save the tortoises from extinction by collecting juvenile tortoises and setting up colonies for them in North American zoos.
 These tortoises weighed between 11 and 30 pounds (5 to 13 kilograms), and it would be years before they reached breeding size.

 In 1933, an adult tortoise was brought from Isabela Island and weighed a respectable 475 pounds (215 kilograms).
-Named Speed at the time, he is still at the Zoo and is still our largest tortoise.
-The original tortoises sent to the San Diego Zoo (yes, 10 of them are still with us!) are well over 100 years old today.
+Named Speed at the time, he lived at the Zoo until his death (at an estimated 150 years old) in 2015, and was our largest tortoise.
+The original tortoises sent to the San Diego Zoo (yes, 9 of them are still with us!) are well over 100 years old today.
 Our first Galápagos tortoise hatching occurred on October 21, 1958.
 Since then, we’ve had 94 successful hatchings at our Zoo.

 One of our tortoises, a large male named Gerty, participated in the making of the 1941 movie Malay, with Dorothy Lamour and Jack Haley.
 In the film, the hero is very thirsty after hours in the jungle and at long last comes to a beautiful pool of water.
 Sitting down on a log, he is badly frightened to discover that his “log” is a live alligator.
 He rushes to the bank, where he sits on a large stone.
 The stone, of course, turns out to be Gerty.

-Currently, our tortoise herd numbers 17 individuals, representing at least five subspecies.
+Currently, our tortoise herd numbers 16 individuals, representing at least five subspecies.
 Numbers painted on each animal’s shell help the keepers identify their charges: white-numbered tortoises are males, red numbers indicate females.
-For example, Speed has a white #5 painted on his shell.
 Each tortoise has its own unique personality: some are really shy while others are more interactive with their keepers, stretching up for a neck rub or to eat right out of the keeper’s hand.

 Finding a way to summon them into the barn at night was challenging, yet the answer may be clear as a bell—a cowbell, that is!
 Starting off with baby steps, keepers ring the bell and offer a small pile of carrots in front of the tortoises so they learn to associate the sound of the bell with delicious treats, gradually increasing the distance over time, where a jackpot of treats await.
 Cowbell training may also come in handy for weighing the tortoises; keepers ring the bell and offer rewards once the animal is on the scale, making the process easy for all!